sergivanchenko/my-project/README.md

 # My Project

-This project is for learning and testing Git and GitHub.
-It provides a simple template with organized text files in a clear folder structure, making it easy to experiment with version control concepts.
+This project is for learning Git and GitHub.

 ## Structure